AMERICAN LEGION BASEBALL: Post 4 to play home opener Wednesday

-Head coach Duke Isgett said this year’s team features a good mix of first-year players and returning starters.
-Seven players on the 21-man roster played for Isgett last season including Javon Stokes, Tadd Jameson, Charlie McCutcheon, Forrest Suttcliffe, Jerry Sanders, Hoyt Bailey and JT Edwards.
+Head coach Dukes Isgett said this year’s team features a good mix of first-year players and returning starters.
+Seven players on the 21-man roster played for Isgett last season, including Javon Stokes, Tadd Jameson, Charlie McCutcheon, Forrest Suttcliffe, Jerry Sanders, Hoyt Bailey and JT Edwards.

 “We like the potential of this team,” Isgett said.
 “The attitude and effort has been there from the beginning.
 We’re looking forward to getting the season started.”